wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    case: It is DNSSEC signed and uses NSEC, the majority of the queries are "junk" queries, the rate of change is relatively slow, and there are no corner cases such as wildcards.
-Because of these properties, [TODO: Sorry; i'm not sure what to fill in here.]
+Because of these properties, we know that generated negative answers will work.

-6.2.
+7.2.
 Aggressive negative caching flag idea

    Authoritative DNS servers that dynamically generate NSEC records normally generate minimally covering NSEC Records [RFC4470].